tonyxieuoft/BCB430_Chang_Lab_program/README.md

 1. Ensure the requirements are met.

-2. ownload the code.
+2. Download the code.
 This can be achieved by cloning the repository via the following command:
 ```
 git clone https://github.com/tonyxieuoft/NCBI_Gene_Extraction_Pipeline.git
 ```
  Alternatively, click "code" on the repository page, then "Download ZIP" in the drop-down menu, then unzip the file.

 3. `cd` into the program directory `NCBI_Gene_Extraction_Pipeline` via the command line.